mach1el/pchat/README.md

 Multi users chat,this simple application using python socket to handle the connection and using PyQt framework to create GUI for this app.To make secure data transformation i using Python cryptography with RSA technique to decrypt all message before sending between clients.

 ## Logs
+   * ver 1.1

+    - Server side now, listing user who connected to it, will appear on QTableWidget instead of QTreeWidget.

    * ver 1.0

     - Tested on Arch linux.